notepadqq/notepadqq/README.md

     notepadqq$ ./configure --prefix /usr
     notepadqq$ make

+If you encounter errors make sure to have the necessary libraries installed.
+For Ubuntu you can do that using apt-get:

+    notepadqq$ sudo apt-get install qt5-default qttools5-dev-tools libqt5webkit5 libqt5webkit5-dev libqt5webkit5-qmlwebkitplugin libqt5svg5 libqt5svg5-dev

 Install
 -------
 You can run notepadqq from its build output folder.
 If however you want to install it, first build it